 Exploration of the physiological, psychological and sociological implications of drug abuse and addictive behavior on the human body, family, and society.
 The focus is on analyzing ethical issues related to drug use in society and identifying knowledge, attitudes, and values affecting individual choices.
 Offered occasionally.

 Health 351 - Abuse in America

 Study of abuse in society, utilizing a developmental framework in examining the societal pervasiveness of child abuse, battering, sexual assault, and elder abuse.
 Emphasis is placed on recognizing the manifestations of abuse and treatment of the victim, as well as the abuser.
 The prevention and resolution of abuse are explored.
-Offered annually.
+Offered occasionally.

 Psychology 100 - General Psychology